 **Storage Mappings:**

-* `keys[account][keyId]` → Packed `AuthorizedKey` struct (signature type, expiry, enforce\_limits, is\_revoked)
+* `keys[account][keyId]` → Packed `AuthorizedKey` struct (signature type, expiry, enforce\_limits, is\_revoked, is\_admin)

 * `spendingLimits[keccak256(account || keyId)][token]` → `SpendingLimitState { remaining, max, period, periodEnd }`